 10. Take a break!

 Humans were not designed to sit in front of the computer for extended periods of time.
-Prolonged computer use can be taxing on your wrists, back, butt, eyes, and brain.
+Prolonged computer use can be taxing on your child's wrists, back, butt, eyes, and brain.
 It is especially key for children to take intermittent computer breaks for their developing bodies and minds.
-In order to rest your eyes, the 20-20-20 rule is often recommended; it dictates that every 20 minutes you look at a target 20 feet or more away for 20 seconds.
+In order to rest their eyes, the 20-20-20 rule is often recommended; it dictates that every 20 minutes you look at a target 20 feet or more away for 20 seconds.
 It is also suggested that you stand up from your desk for at least 5 to 10 minutes every hour.
 Check in with your child and make sure they are taking breaks, are in a comfortable and ergonomic position, and have the screen at an appropriate distance from their eyes (16-30 inches).

-These five internet safety facts may surprise you!
+These internet safety facts may surprise you.

 1. Compared to adults, children under the age of 18 are 51 times more likely to have their identities stolen.